 Maybe I can offer a slight reprieve.
-Allow me to offer advice about how to make the most of your Mexican quarry tile within the big scheme of your home interior design.
+Let me offer advice on making the most of your Mexican quarry tile within the big scheme of your home interior design.
 If you get the foundation of your design right, it’s far easier to add layers of design that make sense!

 Your home is most likely made up of several rooms.
-Unless that is, you’re building 1 giant igloo to encompass all facets of your home… in which case, there are probably bigger issues to discuss in your life.
+Unless that is, you’re building one giant igloo to encompass all facets of your home… in which case, there are probably more significant issues to discuss in your life.
 Just keeping it real, people.

 Each room with Mexican quarry tile has its own personality.
 Send bold statements of a room’s function or mood with different shapes and sizes of Mexican quarry tile.
-A bedroom, for example, with hexagon saltillo flooring is a playful space for children.
-And since this tile can take a beating of everyday life, it’s a perfect choice for rowdy adolescences.
+A bedroom, for example, with hexagon saltillo flooring, is a playful space for children.
+And since this tile can take a beating of everyday life, it’s a perfect choice for rowdy adolescents.

-Consider adding a luxurious feel in the bedroom with this San Felipe pattern Mexican quarry tile.
+Consider adding a luxurious feel to the bedroom with this San Felipe pattern Mexican quarry tile.
 This is a 2-tile pattern using the San Felipe and Fleur de Lis saltillo tiles.
-We love this pattern in formal spaces too, like dining rooms and offices.
+We also love this pattern in formal spaces, like dining rooms and offices.

-Since bathrooms are typically smaller spaces in a home, these are great areas to get adventurous with color.
+Since bathrooms are typically smaller spaces in a home, these are great areas to explore color.
 Talavera tiles mixed with Mexican quarry tile in this bathroom pair nicely with coordinating knobs and fixtures.
 And go bananas by adding a matching Talavera trashcan or artwork on the wall!

 Once you’ve selected just the right Mexican quarry tile patterns for your specific rooms, it’s easier to consider the surrounding design elements.
 Textiles such as bedding and window coverings balance out hard flooring surfaces.
 Consider velvet or plush fabrics in master bedrooms to reinforce the idea of a romantic getaway.

 A house filled with mixed textures is an inviting space for house guests.
 Avoid the sterile feel of clean lines and monotone colors with Mexican quarry tile.
-This type of flooring naturally adds texture by way of wide grout lines and rustic, handmade characteristics of the tile.
+This flooring naturally adds texture through wide grout lines and rustic, handmade characteristics of the tile.
 You can add even more texture with finishes like Antique Saltillo tile.

-While Antique Saltillo Mexican quarry tile is more commonly found outdoors for nonslip functions, we love it indoors as well!
-Look at the warmth of this Spanish Colonial style kitchen.
+While Antique Saltillo Mexican quarry tile is commonly found outdoors for nonslip functions, we also love it indoors!
+Look at the warmth of this Spanish Colonial-style kitchen.
 All elements come together – a textured Antique saltillo floor, painted Talavera tiles, mixed metals of appliances, and light fixtures.
 Sign me up to make some table-side guacamole for my guests in this kitchen!

 Antique Saltillo Mexican quarry tile is hand-textured piece-by-piece.
-This texturing creates a naturally non-slip surface and it brings about warm tones from the clay.
+This texturing creates a naturally non-slip surface, bringing in warm tones from the clay.